seyedeh-mona-ebrahimi/AI-_Software_Assistant/README.md

 # Overview
-AI-powered Software Engineering Meeting Assistant is designed to keep developers, architects, and DevOps teams informed about the latest programming languages, software architectures, and DevOps practices.
-Instead of requiring constant retraining, it retrieves real-time updates from trusted sources like ArXiv, GitHub, Stack Overflow, and RFCs, dynamically modifies responses based on new releases, and ensures consistency in recommendations.
+AI Software Engineering Assistant is designed to keep developers, architects, and DevOps teams informed about the latest programming languages, software architectures, and DevOps practices.
+Instead of requiring constant retraining, the assistant retrieves real-time updates from trusted sources like ArXiv, GitHub, Stack Overflow, and RFCs, dynamically modify responses based on new releases, and ensures consistency in recommendations.
 This project focuses on implementing a retrieval-augmented generation (RAG) approach, trust-based ranking, and consistency checking to ensure AI-generated responses remain relevant and aligned with industry best practices.

 # Project Structure & Workflow